laa66/statly-backend-api/README.md

 ## To-do 💡

 - Implement functionality for comparing user listening habits over the past 6 months/all time.
-- Develop functionality to analyze tracks structure in the user's Spotify library
 - Implement functionality that will allow users to add friends and check their statistics
 - Develop 'Playlist-battle' functionality
 - Develop 'Silent-disco room' functionality